bharthania/Java-continuation/README.md

 ```

 Generator.java utilizes Continuation.java to implement Iterable interface and act as a ***lazy generator***.
 Its yield() method emits values as the ***Iterator*** asks for next value.
 Note: The current Iterable and Iterator implementation does not comply with the Iterable and Iterator specifications completely.
-For example it requires hasNext() methos to be called before every next() call.
+For example it requires hasNext() method to be called before every next() call.

 Bellow is an example of a generator that can emit integers starting from 0 up to ```Long.MAX_VALUE``` in a lazy way.
 ```java